 Dr. Matthew Rhodes

-Dr. Matthew Rhodes is a professor of national security studies at the Marshall Center.
-He arrived at the center in 2003.
+Dr. Matthew Rhodes is a professor of national security studies and area studies chair at the Marshall Center.
 His principle interests include U.S. foreign and security policy, transatlantic relations, and Central and Southeast European security issues.

 Dr. Rhodes previously served as assistant professor of strategy and international security at the U.S. Air War College, Maxwell Air Force Base, Alabama from 1999-2003; assistant professor in the department of political science at Central College, Pella, Iowa from 1998-1999; and Jan Hus Foundation Academic Mentor in the department of politics and European studies at Palacky University, Olomouc, Czech Republic from 1997-1998.